 - 2 1/4 cups sugar (or coconut sugar)

 - 2 cups grated zucchini

 - 3 teaspoons vanilla

 - 3 cups flour (or whole wheat or spelt flour)

 - 3 teaspoons cinnamon

 - 1 cup chopped walnuts

-Cut pieces of waxed paper to fit the bottom of two loaf pans.
-Butter the pans, place the pieces of waxed paper in the pans and butter the paper.
+Cut pieces of waxed or parchment paper to fit the bottom of two loaf pans.
+Butter the pans, place the pieces of paper in the pans and butter the paper.
 Mix flour, salt, baking soda, baking powder and cinnamon in a bowl and set aside.
 Beat eggs until lemony but don’t over beat and build up too much air or the bread will not have the right consistency.
 Add oil, sugar, vanilla and zucchini and blend well.
 Add flour mixture and mix until blended.
 Add nuts and mix until blended.
-Spoon into prepared loaf pans and bake in a 350 degree oven for 55 minutes or until center springs back when you touch it.
+Spoon into prepared loaf pans and bake in a 350 degree oven for 55 to 65 minutes or until center springs back when you touch it.